-No data are available for the chemical.
+No data are available for TODI.
 MDI and TDI are suspected human carcinogens on the basis of experimental evidence in animals.
 MDI and TDI both have the same diisocyanate functionality as TODI and have potential to metabolise to carcinogenic amines.
-Based on read across from MDI and TDI hazard classification for the carcinogenicity for the chemical is warranted (see Hazard classifications relevant for worker health and safety).
-Although the potential metabolite, TODA is a known carcinogen there is uncertainty whether this metabolite would be sufficiently bioavailable in vivo to cause carcinogenic effects.
+Based on read across from MDI and TDI, hazard classification for carcinogenicity for TODI is warranted (see Hazard classifications relevant for worker health and safety section).
+Although the potential metabolite, TODA is a known carcinogen, there is uncertainty whether this metabolite would be sufficiently bioavailable in vivo to cause carcinogenic effects.